ryantd42/NY-Legislative-Git/2023/S1679A-2023/bill.md

  AVAILABLE TO FURNISH ASSISTANCE AND DIRECTION THROUGHOUT THE PERFORMANCE OF THE INJECTION PROCEDURE, BUT NEED NOT BE PRESENT IN THE ROOM WHEN THE INJECTION PROCEDURE IS PERFORMED.
-  4. (A) INJECTION THERAPY IS ADMINISTERING AND PRESCRIBING, IN COMPLI- ANCE WITH FEDERAL AND STATE LAW, THE FOLLOWING:  (I)  THESE  SUBSTANCES,
+  4. A.  INJECTION THERAPY IS ADMINISTERING AND PRESCRIBING, IN COMPLI- ANCE WITH FEDERAL AND STATE LAW, THE FOLLOWING:  (I)  THESE  SUBSTANCES,
- S. 1679  4
+ S. 1679--A  4

  WHEN  SUCH SUBSTANCES ARE CHEMICALLY IDENTICAL TO THOSE FOR SALE WITHOUT A PRESCRIPTION:  VITAMINS, MINERALS, AMINO  ACIDS,  GLUTATHIONE,  BOTAN- ICALS AND THEIR EXTRACTS, HOMEOPATHIC PREPARATIONS, ELECTROLYTES, SUGARS AND  DILUENTS;  AND  (II)  NATURAL AND SYNTHETIC HORMONES, LIDOCAINE AND PLASMA.
-  (B) INJECTION THERAPY IS LIMITED TO THE FOLLOWING ROUTES  OF  ADMINIS-
+  B. INJECTION THERAPY IS LIMITED TO THE FOLLOWING  ROUTES  OF  ADMINIS-
  TRATION:  INTRAVENOUS, INTRAMUSCULAR, INTRA-ARTICULAR, SUBCUTANEOUS AND INTRADERMAL.
   § 6854.
 BOUNDARIES OF PROFESSIONAL COMPETENCE.
 THE  ACTIVITIES  ENCOM-